Skip to content

 The following table describes the different phases in a workload life cycle.

-Phase Description Entry Condition Exit Condition
+Status Description Entry Condition Exit Condition

 Creating Workload setup is initiated in the cluster.
 Resources and pods are now provisioning.
 A workload is submitted.
 A multi-pod group is created.